cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ## 4. Installing cloudmesh and Setup

-It is best practice to create virtual environments when you do not envision needing a python package consistently.
+It is best practice to create virtual environments for python.
 We also want to place all source code in a common directory called `cm`.
 Let us set up this create one for this tutorial.

 In a browser, go to python.org and install python from the download button you see on the front page.
-At the time of writing this installs the version 3.9.6.
+At the time of writing this installs the version 3.9.6 (or whatever  bersion is the newest).
 Also make sure you have gitbash installed which you can download from <https://git-scm.com/downloads>
 Start a gitbash and create a virtual environment with